navicore/actorflow.g8/README.md

 ## EXTRA CREDIT CHALLENGE

+* Enable proper serialization in messaging and persistence
-* Create a single cluster of Akka Actor systems and enable actor sharding to evenly distribute actors across the cluster
+* Create a single cluster of multiple Akka Actor systems and enable actor sharding
-* Enable multiple Akka Streams on multiple nodes consuming from a single Kafka topic with a consumer group balancing the consumption across the cluster
+* Enable multiple Akka Streams on multiple nodes consuming from a single Kafka topic
+* Enable Kubernetes deployment as a statefulset
+* Enable Kubernetes healthcheck and liveliness probe support
+* Enable Kubernetes Prometheus monitoring leveraging the helthcheck endpoint above

 One possible solution to the above extra extra challenges is [here]()